oplS15projects/FP4-proposal/README.md

 ### First Milestone (04-13)
 * The complete GUI layout will be complete and ready to be hooked to the back end processing code.
 * The parsing of user input will be complete and functional.
-* The look up table needed to link the user input to the processing procedures will be complete.
+* The lookup table needed to link the user input to the processing procedures will be complete.

 ### Second Milestone (04-21)
 * Create procedure needed for the plot/graph keyword.